alaingiorgetti/autocheck/README.md

-Copyright (C) 2019-2021 Clotilde Erard and Alain Giorgetti
+Copyright (C) 2019-2021 Clotilde Erard, Alain Giorgetti and Jérome Ricciardi.

 AutoCheck is a random and enumerative testing tool for OCaml and WhyML.

-Authors: Clotilde Erard and Alain Giorgetti
+Authors: Clotilde Erard, Alain Giorgetti and Jérome Ricciardi.

 FEMTO-ST institute (UMR CNRS 6174)